dfs-archiver/dfs-archive/README.md

 # Diary of a Fat Slob

-**Under development!
-Some links may not work and archive is very incomplete.**

 This is an archive of Doug Holland's blog <https://www.itsdougholland.com/>.
-If you want to access the current version of the archive, head over to the [wiki](https://github.com/dfs-archiver/dfs-archive/wiki).
-Should you encounter any errors, [submit an issue](https://github.com/dfs-archiver/dfs-archive/issues) (requires a GitHub account).
+If you want to access the current version of the archive, head over to the [wiki](/dfs-archiver/dfs-archive/wiki).
+You can download the current version of the archive at the [releases](/dfs-archiver/dfs-archive/releases) page.
+Should you encounter any errors, [submit an issue](/dfs-archiver/dfs-archive/issues) (requires a GitHub account).

 ## Motivation